 To climb a hill, you need traction, momentum, and steady throttle.
-For more traction and control for climbing steeper and/or rougher slopes, select "4WD" or 4WD-LOCK ("DIFF.
-LOCK") (YFM70KPSH).
+For more traction and control for climbing steeper and/or rougher slopes, select the "4WD".
 Travel fast enough to maintain momentum, but not so fast that you cannot react to changes in the terrain as you climb.